Dynamic Beam-Stabilized, Additive-Printed Flexible Antenna Arrays with On-Chip Rapid Insight Generation: AUTHOR CONTRIBUTIONS

 \section{AUTHOR CONTRIBUTIONS}

-This project was conceived by S.G., S.P., J.N., and J.W.
-The antenna was designed and additively printed by T.D. and K.K with inputs from P.L..
-The Cu ink was developed and verified by A. I. and S.R.
-The receiver front-end was designed by S.P., A.M., Q.X., E.G., and A.R. with inputs from S.G. and S.S.
-The discrete-time combiner was designed by E.G., S.P., and A.R. with inputs from S.G..
-The phase-interpolator and time-interleaved clock generator was designed by S.P., and Q.X. with inputs from S.S. and S.G..
-Calibration loop, design, and validation was done by S.B. and S.P. with inputs from S.G.
-Measurements of the self-calibrated array were performed by S.P. with inputs from S.G..
-S.P., A.R., and S.G. are equal contributors for preparing the manuscript.
+This project was conceived by S.P. and S.G..
+The antenna was designed and additive printed by T.D. and K.K under the supervision of J.N., and J.W.
+The CuMOD ink was developed and verified by A.I. and S.R.
+Z.W. performed additional experimental validations of the CuMOD ink with input from A.I. and S.R.
+The receiver front-end was designed by S.P., A.M., and A.R. with inputs from S.S. and S.G.
+The phase-interpolator and time-interleaved clock generator were designed by S.P. with inputs from S.S. and S.G.
+The DBS loop, including the receiver front-end integration with the discrete-time beamformer, design, and validation, was done by S.B. and S.P. with inputs from S.G.
+Measurements of the DBS-FLEX array were performed by S.P. with inputs from S.G.
+S.P. and S.G. prepared the manuscript with comments from all other authors.